 - In These Times

-Dana Brown, Thomas M. Hanna of the Democracy Collaborative write for In These Times on "It’s Time for a Public Option in the Pharmaceutical Industry."
-In this op-ed, Brown and Hanna, highlight TDC work in public ownerhsip and the need for "drugs for the public good:
+Dana Brown and Thomas Hanna of the Democracy Collaborative write for In These Times on "It’s Time for a Public Option in the Pharmaceutical Industry."
+In their article, Brown and Hanna highlight TDC work in public ownership and the need for "drugs for the public good: